WLJC-TV: History

-The station first signed on the air on October 18, 1982 and claims to be the oldest Christian television station in Kentucky.
+The station first signed on the air on October 16, 1982, and claims to be the oldest Christian television station in Kentucky.
 The Hour of Harvest, Inc. also owns two Christian radio stations, Air 1 outlet WLJC-FM and K-LOVE outlet WEBF.

-On April 2, 2018, WLJC began carrying a half-hour local newscast produced by Lexington ABC affiliate WTVQ at 9 p.m. titled ABC 36 News at Nine on WLJC.
+From 2017 through 2022, WLJC carried a half-hour local newscast produced by Lexington ABC affiliate WTVQ at 9 p.m. titled ABC 36 News at Nine on WLJC.

 In November 2018, WLJC's main channel began airing Cozi TV programming (which moved from 65.6; that subchannel now airs Start TV).

+The station also simulcast the 6:30 p.m. newscast from Fox affiliate WDKY-TV from 2022 through late 2023.

 Technical information

 Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WLJC-TV shut down its analog signal, over UHF channel 65, in July 2007.
-The station's digital signal remained on its pre-transition VHF channel 7.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 65, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+The station's digital signal remained on its pre-transition VHF channel 7, using virtual channel 65.

 The station was granted a construction permit to increase its effective radiated power from 70 kW to 185 kW.